smartcontractkit/documentation/docs/chainlink-keepers/keeper-economics.md

 ## How Funding Works

-Your balance is reduced each time a Keeper executes your `performUpkeep` method.
-There is no cost for `checkUpkeep` calls.
-If you want to automate adding funds, you can directly call the `addFunds()` function on the `KeeperRegistry` contract.
+Your Upkeep has a LINK (ERC-677) balance and every time a Keeper executes your `performUpkeep` function, your LINK balance will be reduced.
+You can add funds using the Keepers app or by directly calling the `addFunds()` function on the `KeeperRegistry` contract.
 Anyone can call the `addFunds()` function.

 ## Cost of using Keepers

-When a Keeper performs your Upkeep, the Keeper Registry will deduct the Upkeep's total gas cost in LINK from your Upkeep’s LINK balance on the Registry and allocate it to the Keeper’s address.
-The total gas cost in LINK is the gas price times the total gas used, which is then converted to LINK using Chainlink Data Feeds for the conversion rate.
-The total gas used is the sum of your performUpkeep's gas, an 80K gas overhead for the Registry, and a transaction payment premium.
-The payment premium varies by network and is listed in our [Supported Networks](../supported-networks/#configurations) page.
+When a Keeper executes your `performUpkeep` function, the Keeper Registry will deduct the Upkeep's total gas cost in LINK plus a percentage premium from your Upkeep’s LINK balance and allocate it to the Keeper’s address.
+The total gas cost in LINK is the gas price of the transaction multiplied by the sum of the gas used for the transaction and an 80K gas overhead for the Keeper call gas used, which is converted to LINK using Chainlink Data Feeds.
+The percentage premium is the reward to the Keeper for monitoring and performing your Upkeep.
+The percentage premium varies by network and is listed in our [Supported Networks](../supported-networks/#configurations) page.

 ## No node competition